Max-center/Sea/README.txt

 Hello!
-Move sea.bat to the window with cmd to see information of all users !
+Start sea.bat to see information of all users !